 ‘‘I truly believe in my patients' whole-health and remain committed to meeting the needs of my patients beyond clinical dentistry.
-In addition to yearly continuing education in excess of 75 hours, in the spring of 2015 I enrolled in a Master’s degree program at Creighton University in Lifestyle Health and Wellness.
+In addition to yearly continuing education in excess of 75 hours, In December of 2017, I completed a Masters Degree program at Creighton University in Lifestyle Health and Wellness.
 My intent is to further educate my patients on chronic disease, behavioral change, health awareness, and leading a lifestyle that contributes to the prevention of disease."

 - Dr. Bloomquist

 ‘‘To deliver effective care in today’s world requires treating the lifestyle causes as the foundation of care."

 - The International Journal of Clinical Practice, Nov 2014

 My father was a dentist– and a good one.
 I grew up knowing a little something about dentistry through the conversations my parents had.
 I was even recruited to spend many summers working in his office, assigned to stuffing statements, billing insurance, cleaning, instrument sterilization, and dental assisting.

 After graduating from South Kitsap High School, I attended Washington State University and the University of Michigan to complete my undergraduate education.
 I received a Bachelor of Science degree with a Dental Hygiene degree in 1994.
 I returned to the Northwest and worked in several dental offices in the Bellevue and Seattle area.
 It was during this span of six years that the vision and realization of wanting to become a dentist took shape.